Mr-Jos/namesilo_ddns_cli/README.md

       -h subdomain2.yourdomain2.tld

 Tips:
-  Recommand to force fetching records or delete cache in log file, if one of your DNS records have been modified in other ways.
+  Recommand to force fetching records or delete cache in log, if one of your DNS records have been modified in other ways.
 ```